Creating Your Brand Identity: Why Brand Mood Boards Are Essential to the Design Process

 What is a brand mood board?

-A brand mood board is a collage of visual ideas and concepts that helps you establish the creative direction for a project.
+A brand mood board is a collage of visual ideas and concepts that helps establish the creative direction for a project.
 It’s an assortment of ideas, patterns, textures, fonts, and images that you feel accurately reflects your brand’s personality, style, and message.

 How do you create a brand mood board?